Paul Klee: Early life and training

-Paul Klee was born in Münchenbuchsee, Switzerland, as the second child of German music teacher Hans Wilhelm Klee (1849–1940) and Swiss singer Ida Marie Klee, born Frick (1855–1921).
+Paul Klee was born in Münchenbuchsee, Switzerland, as the second child of German music teacher Hans Wilhelm Klee (1849–1940) and Swiss singer Ida Marie Klee, née Frick (1855–1921).
 His sister Mathilde (died 6 December 1953) was born on 28 January 1876 in Walzenhausen.
 Their father came from Tann and studied singing, piano, organ and violin at the Stuttgart Conservatory, where he met his future wife Ida Frick.
 Hans Wilhelm Klee was active as a music teacher at the Bern State Seminary in Hofwil near Bern until 1931.
 Klee was able to develop his music skills as his parents encouraged and inspired him throughout his life.

 In 1880, his family moved to Bern, where they eventually, in 1897, after a number of changes of residence, moved into their own house in the Kirchenfeld district.
 From 1886 to 1890, Klee visited primary school and received, at the age of 7, violin classes at the Municipal Music School.
 He was so talented on violin that, aged 11, he received an invitation to play as an extraordinary member of the Bern Music Association.
 His other hobbies, drawing and writing poems, were not fostered in the same way as music was.